Bookkeeper vs accountant: which does your business need?

 Getting an accountant or bookkeeper is a business decision

-Business troubleshooter, Sir John Harvey-Jones said "Leaders should only do what only they can do."
+Business troubleshooter Sir John Harvey-Jones said, "Leaders should only do what only they can do."
 Don't let bookkeeping distract you from your core work.
-It's not where you'll add value to your business.

 Ready to make that decision?
-We can get you connected with an experienced accountant through our Xero advisor directory.
+Connect with an experienced accountant through the Xero advisor directory.

 FAQs on hiring accountants and bookkeepers